ahsec/Network_Automation-Python_Ansible/README.md

-# Ansible Network Automation Exercises
+# Network Automation Course Exercises

-This repository was created in order to store my exercise solutions for the Ansible Network Automation Course.
+This repository was created in order to store my exercise solutions for the Network Automation Course.

 The current course syllabus and information can be found at:  [PyNet Ansible Class](https://pynet.twb-tech.com/class-ansible.html)